Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Make sure your RESPs are making as much money for you as possible.

 Of course, how your RESP money is invested is also pretty important.
 All banks offer these types of accounts.
 You won’t be surprised to learn that we think Wealthsimple is the best place to have yours—the lowest possible fees, the best possible ETFs, great customer service from nice people.
 You know our spiel.
 But once your money’s invested at a place like Wealthsimple, you’re going to have to decide how much risk you can tolerate.
-Mike Allen—a Wealthsimple portfolio manager whose daughter Hailey was born 14 months ago to him and his wife, Erin, who also works in finance—opened a Wealthsimple account for his daughter.
+Mike Allen—a Wealthsimple advisor whose daughter Hailey was born 14 months ago to him and his wife, Erin, who also works in finance—opened a Wealthsimple account for his daughter.
 He and his wife invested 90% of it in equities, the volatility of which he believes is offset by the regularity of their contributions.
 “I have Hailey’s money in our highest risk score, 10—the most aggressive portfolio,” Mike tells us.
 “We’re very comfortable with volatility.
 Since $3,000 will be deposited into that account every year, if there are market fluctuations, it just means that some years we’ll be picking up equities at cheaper prices.”
 As the date she’ll need it grows near, Allen plans to gradually decrease the portfolio’s risk tolerance by shifting it to other investments.

 Don’t deal with your baby-anticipation anxiety by buying, buying, buying.